 I run tests only from one machine at a time

-Start an identified tunnel on a machine which can contact the application under test, either running permanently or started by your tests.
+Start an identified tunnel on a machine that can contact the application under test, either running permanently or started by your tests.
 Add the tunnel-identifier desired capability to your test code.

 I run tests from multiple locations at once

-Start an identified tunnel on a machine which can contact the application under test, and leave it running.
+Start an identified tunnel on a machine that can contact the application under test, and leave it running.
 Add the tunnel-identifier desired capability to your code.
-Do not start a tunnel as part of your test set up.
+Do not start a tunnel as part of your test setup.